4 dead after fire in e-bike shop spreads to apartments in New York City

 NEW YORK (AP) — A fire that started in a New York City e-bike shop early Tuesday spread to upper-floor apartments, killing four people and injuring several others, authorities said.

 City fire officials said the blaze was reported shortly after midnight on the Lower East Side of Manhattan in a six-story building that houses HQ E-Bike Repair.
-A pile of burned bikes and other debris was seen on the sidewalk outside the building.
+A pile of burned bikes, scooters and other debris was seen on the sidewalk outside the building.

+“A friend of mine came in and yelled ’there’s a fire next door,'” Belal Alayah, a neighborhood resident, told WABC-TV.
+“I step out.
+I see the flames so hot it’s going through the metal gate.
+I knew it was the bike store, so I called the fire department.
+But the fire kept getting bigger and bigger and it took them a while to stop the fire.”

 Two men and two women died and two other women were hospitalized in critical condition, officials said.
 A firefighter suffered minor injuries, authorities said.